Cichlid

+are a large, diverse, and widespread family of percomorph fish in the family Cichlidae, order Cichliformes.
+At least 1,760 species have been scientifically described, making it one of the largest vertebrate families, with only the Cyprinidae being more speciose.
+New species are discovered annually, and many species remain undescribed.
+The actual number of species is therefore unknown, with estimates varying between 2,000 and 3,000.
+They are native to the Neotropics, Africa (including Madagascar), the Middle East, and the Indian subcontinent, although some species have been introduced worldwide.

 Many cichlids, particularly tilapia, are important food fishes, while others, such as the Cichla species, are valued game fish.
 The family also includes many popular freshwater aquarium fish kept by hobbyists, including the angelfish, oscars, and discus.
 Cichlids have the largest number of endangered species among vertebrate families, most in the haplochromine group.
 Cichlids are particularly well known for having evolved rapidly into many closely related but morphologically diverse species within large lakes, particularly Lakes Tanganyika, Victoria, Malawi, and Edward.
 Their diversity in the African Great Lakes is important for the study of speciation in evolution.
 Many cichlids introduced into waters outside of their natural range have become nuisances.

 All cichlids practice some form of parental care for their eggs and fry, usually in the form of guarding the eggs and fry or mouthbrooding.

 Anatomy and appearance

 Cichlids span a wide range of body sizes, from species as small as 2.5 cm in length (e.g., female Neolamprologus multifasciatus) to much larger species approaching 1 m in length (Boulengerochromis and Cichla).
 As a group, cichlids exhibit a similar diversity of body shapes, ranging from strongly laterally compressed species (such as Altolamprologus, Pterophyllum, and Symphysodon) to species that are cylindrical and highly elongated (such as Julidochromis, Teleogramma, Teleocichla, Crenicichla, and Gobiocichla).
 Generally, however, cichlids tend to be of medium size, ovate in shape, and slightly laterally compressed, and generally similar to the North American sunfishes in morphology, behavior, and ecology.

 Cichlids share a single key trait - the fusion of the lower pharyngeal bones into a single tooth-bearing structure.
 A complex set of muscles allows the upper and lower pharyngeal bones to be used as a second set of jaws for processing food, allowing a division of labor between the "true jaws" (mandibles) and the "pharyngeal jaws".
 Cichlids are efficient and often highly specialized feeders that capture and process a very wide variety of food items.
 This is assumed to be one reason why they are so diverse.

-The features that distinguish them from the other families in the Labroidei include: